MLforHealth/confounder-acquisition/README.md

 This script is called by simulate_al_ihdp.py to implement CMGP model.
 We used the implementation of CMGP at [Repo](https://bitbucket.org/mvdschaar/mlforhealthlabpub/src/c9a65d2c44fa73c9266cbe8ddcc69b16ff424a73/alg/causal_multitask_gaussian_processes_ite/).

 # Paper
-If you use this code in your research, please cite the following publication:
+If you use this code in your research, please cite the following [paper](https://arxiv.org/abs/2011.08753):
 ```
+Wang, S., Yi, S.E., Joshi, S., & Ghassemi, M. (2020).
+Confounding Feature Acquisition for Causal Effect Estimation. arXiv:2011.08753.
 ```
 # References
 Alaa, Ahmed M., and Mihaela van der Schaar.
 [Bayesian inference of individualized treatment effects using multi-task gaussian processes](http://papers.nips.cc/paper/6934-bayesian-inference-of-individualized-treatment-effects-using-multi-task-gaussian-processes) Advances in Neural Information Processing Systems.
 2017.